 Simpson earned a Bachelor of Science in interdisciplinary studies in 1999 from Texas State University, and a master's in educational leadership in 2014 from Concordia University.

-"The Award brought a lot of pride and excitement to our students.
-They got to meet the governor of Texas, a memory they'll have..." (read more)
+"The Award brought a lot of pride and excitement to..." (read more)

 Feb 10, 2017